-Simulation data is produced for systems that that range in complexity from simple one dimensional models to complex 2D and 3D models.
+Simulation data is produced for systems that range in complexity from simple one dimensional models to complex 2D and 3D models.
 The simplest one dimensional model is the single element model.
 This is suitable for modelling landfill process concepts such as research laboratory cells containing large landfill waste samples.
 However, where it is important to capture the impact of the vertical variability that is strongly exhibited in landfill waste properties, it is advisable to at least work with one dimensional models containing three to 20 elements in the vertical direction.
 When modelling the impact of the strong horizontal to vertical anisotropy exhibited in a landfill then larger two or even three dimensional models may be necessary.
 However due to the large number of waste property values that are involved, it should be borne in mind that the use of large models involves a heavy overhead when it comes to processing the simulation data.

 An example of single element modelling using LDAT is described in the paper "Developments to a landfill process model following its application to two landfill modelling challenges" published by Elsevier in the Journal of Waste Management ...MORE